What Happens If You Don't File a Tax Return?

 3. Legal Consequences

 Avoiding your tax obligations can lead to legal consequences.
-While it's not common for individuals to face criminal charges for failing to file taxes, it can happen in deliberate tax evasion or fraud.
+While it's not common for individuals to face criminal charges for failing to file taxes, it can happen in cases of deliberate tax evasion or fraud.
 Such payments can result in fines and even imprisonment.

 Additionally, the IRS has the authority to levy your bank accounts, garnish your wages, and seize your assets if you owe back taxes and don't address the issue promptly.
 These actions can have a severe impact on your financial stability and well-being.